What is bacterial meningitis?

 What causes bacterial meningitis?

 Bacteria or a virus can cause meningitis.
-Viral meningitis is more common, but bacterial meningitis is more serious.
-It can lead to brain damage, paralysis, or stroke.
+Viral meningitis is more common, but bacterial meningitis is often more serious.
+It can lead to brain damage, seizures, paralysis, or stroke.
 In some cases, it can be fatal.

-Many different types of bacteria can cause meningitis.
+Many different types of bacteria can cause meningitis .
 Vaccines are available that target many of these bacteria.
 For this reason, it's important to know what's causing meningitis.
 Even though all types affect the same area of the body, they can have different outcomes and need different treatments.

-What are the risk factors for bacterial meningitis?
+Who is at risk for bacterial meningitis?

 Experts don't always know why meningitis happens.
 Some people get it when their immune system is weak or they've recently been sick.
 A head injury may also increase risk.

 Bacterial meningitis is more common in infants younger than age 1 and people ages 16 to 21.
 College students living in dorms or other close quarters are at increased risk.
 Also at risk are adults with certain medical problems, including those without a spleen.

 What are the symptoms of bacterial meningitis?